-Concerns of Employees and Other Employment Related Matters (including applicants for employment, race based complaints, and sexual harassment complaints)
+Concerns of Employees and Other Employment-Related Matters (including applicants for employment, race-based complaints, and sexual harassment complaints)

 CCSD is an equal opportunity employer.
-Inquiries regarding employment-related issues and Title IX may be referred to CCSD's Executive Manager, Diversity, Affirmative Action and ADA Programs/Title IX Coordinator for employees, who is located at 5100 W. Sahara Ave., Las Vegas, NV 89146 and may be contacted at (702) 799-5087.
+Inquiries regarding employment-related issues and Title IX may be referred to CCSD's Executive Manager, Diversity and Affirmative Action, ADA/Title IX Coordinator for employees, who is located at 5100 W. Sahara Ave., Las Vegas, NV 89146, 702-799-5087, email address colecg@nv.ccsd.net or TitleIXCoordinators@nv.ccsd.net (Title IX sexual harassment).

-Employees who feel discriminated against should contact their immediate supervisor and/or the Executive Manager, Diversity, Affirmative Action and ADA Programs/Title IX Coordinator, as the first step in initiating the district's established complaint procedure.
+Employees who feel discriminated against should contact their immediate supervisor and/or the Executive Manager, Diversity and Affirmative Action, ADA/Title IX Coordinator, as the first step in initiating the District's established complaint procedure.